Volunteering at Fremont #1

 For students who will be placed in businesses for work-study, job-shadowing, internship, etc. experiences without a school district employee being present while the student is at the work site, the agreement that is signed by the business or company where the student will work will have a clause that states that the employer verifies that no known sex offender or felon is employed by the business or company.

-The District retains the right to reject or refuse the offer of any person to serve as a volunteer at any time for any reason or no reason at all.
+The District retains the right to reject or refuse the offer of any person to serve as a volunteer at any time for any reason that may or may not be shared with the person.